Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Food and minerals tell the body what resources are available.

-- Movement tells the body it is capable of meeting stress.
+- Movement tells the body it can meet stress.

 - Breath gives you a direct handle on arousal.